putuoka/c4it-blog/content/posts/2021/069-parse-jsonl/article.md

 Second, I wanted to remark that **we should not be too attached to a specific library**: I'd generally prefer using native stuff, so, for reading JSON files, my first choice is `System.Text.Json`.
 But not always it's the best choice.
 Yes, we could write some complex workaround (like the second answer on Stack Overflow), but... does it worth it? _Sometimes_ it's better to use another library, even if just for one specific task.
 So, you could use `System.Text.Json` for the whole project unless for the part where you need to read a JSONL file.

-Have you ever met some unusual format?
-How did you dealt with it?
+Have you ever met some unusual formats?
+How did you deal with it?

 Happy coding!